-Three types of unacceptable behavior are defined in this Code: criminal offenses; disciplinary non-criminal offenses, and violations against the academic community.
-Each is treated separately, although some offenses listed as non-criminal, or violations against the academic community, may in fact constitute a criminal offense.
 The following constitute some of the conduct violations that may result in disciplinary action being taken against the student.
 The list is not intended to be all inclusive but is intended to be used as a guide.

-The student is advised that specific career technical programs, i.e. Automotive, Medical Assisting, Medical Laboratory Technician and Nursing, as well as Barton athletic programs, communication and performing arts programs, and other student organizations publish student handbooks and program guidelines with policies and procedures associated with their respective programs.
+The student is advised that specific career technical programs, as well as Barton athletic programs, communication and performing arts programs, and other student organizations publish student handbooks and program guidelines with policies and procedures associated with their respective programs.
 Students are advised that in addition to the guidelines and expectations outlined herein, they are expected to comply with the policies and procedures applicable to the programs with which they are affiliated.
 Students in these programs are entitled to the same due process as all other students.